 a.
-Good Faith ñ Good faith is the absence of intention of the erring individual/ entity in the commission of a violation.
+Good Faith - Good faith is the absence of intention of the erring individual/entity in the commission of a violation.

 (1) Full Cooperation - This is determined by the actions of the individual and/or trust corporation towards the regulators after or even before notification of the offense and/ or omission.
-Assistance rendered by the
+Assistance rendered by the trust corporation during the investigation and/or examination conducted relative to the cited offense and/or omission may be viewed favorably when computing the amount of penalty to be imposed on the trust corporation/individual.

-Appendix Q-30 (Appendix to 4189Q) provides that external auditors of trust entities must report to Bangko Sentral, among others, any potential losses the aggregate of which amounts to at least one percent (1%) of the capital to enable the Bangko Sentral to take timely and appropriate remedial action.
+Item H 1 (b) Appendix Q-30 provides that external auditors of trust entities must report to Bangko Sentral, among others, any potential losses the aggregate of which amounts to at least one percent (1%) of the capital to enable the Bangko Sentral to take timely and appropriate remedial action.